clevercanyon/.github/README.md

-# Clever Canyon: Skeleton
+# Clever Canyon: GitHub Config

-This is a skeleton for new projects.
+This is a configuration file for Clever Canyon projects on GitHub.